explore

 Outputs

-- An in-session markdown report listing absolute file paths, matched symbols, and relationship summaries
+- An in-session report listing absolute file paths, matched symbols, and relationship summaries

 - For deep-search runs, findings may be persisted to